 Eating once a day isn’t as crazy or dangerous as you might think, but it’s not for everyone.
 Personally, I would not recommend it as a long-term way of eating for weeks or months at a time.

-However, one 2016 study links eating one or two meals a day to a reduction in BMI, and some people have great results turning OMAD into a lifelong commitment.
+However, one 2016 study links eating one or two meals a day to , and some people have great results turning OMAD into a lifelong commitment.

 Besides MMA fighter Herschel Walker (mentioned above), another example is Blake Horton, the ripped YouTuber who regularly posts videos of massive meals like chicken taco pizza or a 7-lb burrito of Fruity Pebbles.